aljoschability/eclipse-stodito/README.md

-# Eclipse Core Components
+# Story Diagram Tooling

-This repository holds the stapade components.
+This repository contains story diagram tooling for the Eclipse IDE.